-The Sharks MOU is global and covers 29 species, whereas an Eel Agreement would be regional and cover a single species.
-The Sharks MOU has 41 signatories,348 which may be similar to the number for an Eel Agreement (with 57 Range States and territories), but the Shark MOU Signatories come from all over the world and many of them are developing countries that receive funding to participate in meetings.
+The Sharks MOU has global a global scope and covers 29 species of sharks and rays across their marine habitats,369 whereas an Eel Agreement would be regional and cover a single species.
+The Sharks MOU has 41 signatories,370 which may be similar to the number for an Eel Agreement (with 57 Range States and territories), but the Shark MOU Signatories come from all over the world and many of them are developing countries that receive funding to participate in meetings.
 A much smaller number of potential participating States and territories in an Eel Agreement are developing countries.
-The Sharks MOU has an Advisory Committee comprising 10 members.349 It operates in three languages: English, French, and Spanish.350
+The Sharks MOU has an Advisory Committee comprising 10 members.371 It operates in three languages: English, French, and Spanish.372

-The Sharks MOU had a budget of 1,145,866 Euros (approximately USD1,246,380 in January 2016) for the 2013-2015 triennium, although it received only USD645,752 in voluntary contributions to the Trust Fund (additional voluntary contributions were received for specific projects).351 An additional in-kind contribution of 186,501 Euros in the form of staff time was provided by the CMS Secretariat,352 and the German Government paid for a P2 officer for two of the three years of the triennium.353 The budget anticipated the hiring of a P3 officer, which was budgeted at 438,020 Euros for the triennium.354 The costs of one Meeting of the Signatories and one meeting of the Advisory Committee were estimated at 235,553 Euros,355 with a large portion of those costs allocated to interpretation (30,000 Euros) and support for delegate participation (82,500 Euros).356 The costs of hosting a Meeting of the Signatories do not account for the costs borne by the host government; Costa Rica, the host of the First Advisory Committee meeting and the Second Meeting of the Signatories, was financially responsible for the venue (including http://www.cms.int/dugong/sites/default/files/document/cms-dugong_mos3_report_reissued2.pdf.
+The Sharks MOU had a budget of 1,145,866 Euros (approximately USD1,246,380 in January 2016) for the 2013-2015 triennium, although it received only USD645,752 in voluntary contributions to the Trust Fund (additional voluntary contributions were received for specific projects).373 An additional in-kind contribution of 186,501 Euros in the form of staff time was provided by the CMS Secretariat,374 and the German Government paid for a P2 officer for two of the three years of the triennium.375 The budget anticipated the hiring of a P3 officer, which was budgeted at 438,020 Euros for the triennium.376 The costs of one Meeting of the Signatories and one meeting of the Advisory Committee were estimated at 235,553 Euros,377 with a large portion of those costs allocated to interpretation (30,000 Euros) and support for delegate participation (82,500 Euros).378 The costs of hosting a Meeting of the Signatories do not account for the costs